FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

 ## The graph editor

-The modular graph editor handle basic mouse editing.
+The modular graph editor handles basic mouse editing.

 ### Module selection

 Modules can be select by clicking on them.
 To select several ones, hold <code>Ctrl/Cmd</code> while clicking on additional modules.
-It is also possible to use a marquee selection by left clicking, holding the button, and draging the mouse over the modules you want to select.
+It is also possible to use a marquee selection by left clicking, holding the button, and dragging the mouse over the modules you want to select.

 ### Drag & Drop

 The drag and drop feature allows an easy and ergonomic way to connect and reorganize modules in the setup page.